When you first quit drinking alcohol, you likely wonder how long it will take to reverse the damage to your body.

 How long does it take liver enzymes to return to normal after you quit drinking?

-It takes 30 days for your liver enzymes to return to normal after you quit drinking alcohol.
+According to a 2021 study, it takes 2-4 weeks for your liver enzymes to return to normal after you quit drinking alcohol.
 However, many drinkers actually notice improvements within three weeks.

 The faster your body processes toxins without the aid of alcohol, the more quickly your liver returns to normal function.
 If you’ve been drinking heavily for a long time, you can expect more than 30 days for your liver enzymes to return to normal.